lijikun/orca-linux-deployment/README.md

 # For ORCA version 4

 Tested to work under Debian 9.4 amd64 with ORCA 4.0.1.2.
-I tried to use the static-linked binary version but it crashes with some segfault, so we have to use the *shared-library* version here.
+I tried to use the static-linked binary version but it crashes into a segfault without any meaningful error message, so we have to use the *shared-library* version here.

 1. Assuming you have sudo privileges.
 Download and install openmpi-2.0.2 from source: